phatyou/bamazon/Bam.md

+**Bamazon**

 * Bamazon is a Node application which allows users to select from a list of items available, and, if there is sufficient quantity for that item, to purchase the item.

   * The basic application is fairly simple: Upon loading up the program, the Bamazon database (product table) is printed/consoled (via npm mySQL connection), and the user is prompted to select which item they would like to buy.